PaulDanielML/MuJoCo_RL_UR5/README.md

 ## **Updates**

+**Image normalization:** Added script *normalize.py*, which samples 100 images from the environment and writes the mean values and standard deviations of all channels to a file.

 **Reset shuffle:** Calling the environments *step* method now rearranges all the pickable objects to random positions on the table.

 ![gif2](/media/gif_2.gif "Respawning")